 The school has two laptops trolleys.
 One in the Phase 3 sun beams room with 30 laptops and one in the Phase 2 cloakroom with 15 laptops.
 We have a set of 30 iPads which all classes have access to and are kept on the Phase 3 corridor.
-We also have one trolley with 30 chromebooks.
+We also have one trolley with 30 chromebooks and additional chromebooks allocated through the DFE and local authority during the Covid-19 pandemic.